EASTERN SPIRITUAL ROOTS OF THE NEW AGE

 Taoism comes from the Tao, which means the way or the Universal Path.
 This belief teaches that the Tao is the ultimate reality and the origin of all things.

 Yin and Yang merged into the philosophy of Taoism.
-Yang is the principle of activity, maleness, light, dry, & heat while Yin is the principle of receptivity, stillness, femaleness, darkness, moistness & cold.
+Yang is the principle of activity, maleness, light, dry, and heat while Yin is the principle of receptivity, stillness, femaleness, darkness, moistness and cold.
 The way to harmony and peace is to balance the Yin and Yang forces.
 There is no concept of good or evil in this belief.
 The universe is a manifestation of opposite forces which are always merging into their opposites, since all is part of one source.
 This is the meaning behind the well-known black and white yin-yang symbol.

 Eastern Spiritual Ideas in the U.S.: